WojciechMula/pyahocorasick/README.rst

 pyahocorasick is available in two flavors:

 * a CPython **C-based extension**, compatible with Python 3 only.
-Use older version 1.4.x for Python 2 support.
+Use older version 1.4.x for Python 2.7.x and 32 bits support.

 * a simpler pure Python module, compatible with Python 2 and 3.
 This is only available in the source repository (not on Pypi) under the etc/py/ directory